UCSD-RHC-Lab/GARRY/README.md

   <img src="Screenshots/Session_Page.jpg" alt="Session Page" />
 </p>

-This leads the user to the Session page, named in the appbar, which gives the user the option to start a new session or view previous sessions.
-The **“Start New Session”** button sends the user to a new page where they can pick the type of session they want to commence with.
+This leads the user to the Sessions page, which gives the user the option to start a new session or view previous sessions.
+The **“Start New Session”** button sends the user to a new page where they can pick the type of session (feedback) they want to commence with.

-This page recieves the data from the TextController in the main page and uses it to build itself.
+This page receives data from the TextController in the main page and uses it to build itself.
 The **“Start New Session”** button is a custom widget derived from a CupertinoButton that has a navigator attached that pushes the user to the next page.